 - FOKs!
 Feelings of Knowing

-In this theory, suffering includes degrees of interoceptive sensitivity associated with emotion and mood experienced through 'mind' observing ego, and where the closely related Avatar living being has a brain and central nervous system.
+In this theory, suffering includes degrees of interoceptive sensitivity associated with emotion and mood experienced by 'mind' observing ego, and where the closely related Avatar living being (e.g., organism) has a brain and central nervous system.
+An Avatar living being is a 'visual' indicator of emergent intelligence processes that emerges through consciousness and is closely related to a 'mind' observing ego of an embodied state.

-Through interoceptive patterns associated with a wide range of emotions that include dysregulation and interoceptive abnormalities, 'mind' observing ego suffers mentally and physically.
+Through FOKs fundamental interoceptive patterns associated with a wide range of emotions that include dysregulation and interoceptive abnormalities, 'mind' observing ego suffers mentally and physically.

 Suffering in its broadest sense is characterized by loosely coordinated changes as related to these following core interoceptive dimensions: